9- day holidays

 What's not included (and somewhat necessary)?

 1. Plane ticket: or other means to get you here.
-We can pick you up in Ljubljana or Trieste airport. (even further by surcharge).
+We can pick you up in Ljubljana or Trieste airport. (and elsewhere for a small surcharge).
 You can check out the prices, flights etc. on Skyscanner or directly at airline companies at Links section.
 Of course, you can also come with a train or your own car.

-2. Most dinners: Two dinners are already paid for and are organized by us, the rest are up to you.
-We will give you option to go to great local restaurants and try the typical food which includes a lot od pasta/Italian influences and seafood.
+2. Dinners: We will give you option to go to great local restaurants and try the typical food which includes a lot od pasta/Italian influences and seafood.
 Or, you can always cook for yourself at the apartment/hostel.
 An average dinner with drinks should cost you less than 15€.
-Since we are in restaurants you will have many options to choose from.
-However, the dinner at the local wine cellar and the picnic barbecue are our treat, so you should let us know about your special requests, allergies or dislikes.
+Since we are in restaurants you will have many options to choose from, even vegetarian and vegan.

-3. All the lunches/snacks: since we’re climbing most days we leave it up to you to refuel during the day.
+3. Lunches/snacks: since we’re climbing most days we leave it up to you to refuel during the day.
 We will however stop in the shop where you can buy whatever you think you need.